-Freeway to the north, Anacostia Park and portions of South Capitol Street to the east and south and the Washington Channel to the west.
-Its boundaries are shown in the Map to the left.
-This Planning Area includes parts of Wards 6, 7, and 8.
-In the past, portions of this Planning Area have also been in Ward 2.
-1900.1 - The Anacostia waterfront is home to many of Washington's great neighborhoods.

-The Lower Anacostia/Near Southwest Planning Area includes a diverse mix of neighborhoods and architecture.
+NEW The Lower Anacostia/Near Southwest Planning Area includes a diverse mix of neighborhoods and architecture.
 New high rise multifamily buildings dominate the Capitol Riverfront and the Wharf.
 The Southwest neighborhood is known for its mix of low and high density modernist buildings, and other areas closer to Capitol Hill maintain the historic rowhouse blocks amid new construction.
+There is a mix of high rise, public housing and other subsidized housing throughout the area.
+The area of Buzzard Point will be completely transformed in the next decade from spotty industrial and governmental functions to residential, entertainment and other mixed uses, including more extensive public use of the water front at the confluence of the Anacostia and Potomac rivers.

-There is a mix of high rise, public housing and other subsidized housing throughout the area. - 1900.3 Residents of the Lower Anacostia/Near Southwest Waterfront Planning Area have multiple transit options, including seven Metrorail stations, many bikeshare stations and multiple bus lines.
+1900.3 Residents of the Lower Anacostia/Near Southwest Waterfront Planning Area have multiple transit options, including seven Metrorail stations, many bikeshare stations and multiple bus lines.
 Land uses along the Anacostia waterfront are diverse.
-These uses currently include wetlands and large open spaces, the Nationals Ballpark, Audi Soccer Field, home to the DC United professional soccer team, marinas, a retired power plant, power plants, housing, commercial centers, and industry Fort McNair.
-The Lower Anacostia Waterfront/Near Southwest Planning Area includes the residential neighborhoods of Southwest and Capitol Riverfront/Navy Yard, which includes the former Arthur Capper public housing community that was redeveloped beginning in 2007.
-The Planning Area's Its parks and open spaces include Anacostia Park, Poplar Point, Yards Park, Canal Park, Diamond Teague Park, The Wharf, East Potomac Park and Hains Point, as well as historic squares and playgrounds in the residential areas.
+These uses currently include wetlands and large open spaces, the Nationals Ballpark, Audi Soeeer Field, home to the DC United professional soccer team, marinas, a retired power plant, power plants, housing, commercial centers, and industry Fort McNair.
+The Lower Anacostia Waterfront/Near Southwest Planning Area includes the residential neighborhoods of Southwest, Buzzard Point and Capitol Riverfront/Navy Yard, which includes the former Arthur Capper public housing community that was redeveloped beginning in 2007.
+The Planning Area's Hts parks and open spaces include Anacostia Park, Poplar Point, Yards Park, Canal Park, Diamond Teague Park, The Wharf, East Potomac

+Park and Hains Point, as well as historic squares and playgrounds in the residential areas.
 The area also includes federal military installations such as Fort McNair and the Washington Navy Yard, and local public facilities such as schools and recreation centers.
-It also includes Southeastern University, a business-oriented university catering to the educational needs of many District residents.
-1900.3 - 1900.4 Significant environmental improvements are coming to the Anacostia River after years of neglect as Washington's "second river," lagging behind the Potomac River in visibility, image, and public investment.
+It also includes Southeastern University, a business oriented university catering to the educational needs of many District residents.
+1900.3

+1900.4 Significant environmental improvements are coming to the Anacostia River after years of neglect as Washington's "second river," lagging behind the Potomac River in visibility, image, and public investment.
 The District is building, legislating, and educating for a cleaner Anacostia River that is fishable and swimmable over the coming decades.
 With the completion of the Clean Rivers tunnel in 2018, DC Water is on target to reduce untreated raw sewage going into the Anacostia River by 98%.
-Meanwhile, the 2016 Anacostia River Accord is a renewed commitment on the part of the District, Montgomery County, and Prince George's County, to work collaboratively toward removing trash from the Anacostia River, its tributaries, and watershed.
-As noted in the Citywide Elements, the Anacostia River itself has suffered from neglect.
-It has long been Washington's "second river" lagging far behind the Potomac in visibility, image, public investment, and environmental clean up.
-Runoff from the 176 square mile Anacostia River watershed, most of which is in Maryland, has polluted surface waters and compromised wetlands.
-This in turn affects water quality in the Lower Potomac River and the Chesapeake Bay.
-1900.4
+Meanwhile, the 2016 Anacostia River Accord is a renewed commitment on the part of the District, Montgomery County, and Prince George's County, to work Commented: ...and, as the Southwest Small Area Plan documents, celebrated by its residents for...

+Commented: Needs Buzzard Point description